kevjames3/LoadingWidget/README.md

 Available commands

 - `npm start`
-  - start the project and to see a Demo
+  - Start the project and to see a Demo.
 - `npm test`
-  - run tests
+  - Run tests.
 - `npm run build`
   - Builds the app for production to the `build` folder.<br /> It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.<br /> See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
 - `npm run test:debug`
   - Run with the debugger.
-Visual studio Code can connect at this point
+Visual studio Code can connect at this point.

 ## Areas to Improve